Wooden Floors for Bathroom Ideas

-If the subfloor is uneven, it could create low spots on the floor above, which can create small puddles.
+If the subfloor is uneven, it could create low spots on the solid hardwood floor above, which can create small puddles.
 Prep the subfloor, so it’s level and smooth.

 Lack of Moisture Barrier

 Most bathroom cleaning products contain bleach, lye, or other harsh chemicals.
-These can cause permanent stains in wood.
+These can cause permanent stains in hardwood flooring.